-Why Precision Medicine Could Change the Future of Pediatric IBD
+Why Precision Medicine Could Change the Future of Paediatric IBD

-Dr. Anne Griffiths, a pediatric gastroenterologist at The Hospital for Sick Children (SickKids) and a national leader in pediatric IBD care, has spent decades caring for children whose disease does not follow a predictable path.
+Dr. Anne Griffiths, a paediatric gastroenterologist at The Hospital for Sick Children (SickKids) and a national leader in paediatric IBD care, has spent decades caring for children whose disease does not follow a predictable path.

 That uncertainty is exactly where precision medicine comes in.

-“One of the biggest challenges in pediatric IBD,” Dr. Griffiths explains, “is that we often don’t know which child will respond to which therapy, or how aggressive their disease will become over time.”
+“One of the biggest challenges in paediatric IBD,” Dr. Griffiths explains, “is that we often don’t know with certainty whether a child will need or will respond to a specific therapy, or what will be the clinical course of their disease over time.”

-Today, treatments are often chosen using a trial and error approach.
-Some children respond well to first line therapies, while others do not, losing precious time as inflammation continues unchecked.
-When all patients are treated the same way, some may be overtreated and exposed to unnecessary risk and increased side-effects to strong treatments, while others are undertreated when they urgently need more intensive care like surgeries, that can stop inflammation before it spreads.
+Today, treatments are chosen in shared-decision making based on results of clinical trials and physician experience.
+Some children respond well to the therapy first selected, while others do not, losing precious time as inflammation continues unchecked.
+When all patients are treated the same way, some may be overtreated, while others are undertreated, if not given the most effective available therapy early before inflammation progresses.

-Precision medicine aims to change that by using biological markers in the patient’s DNA, blood or microbiome to match each patient with the right treatment at the right time, before children miss out on key stages in their development.
+Precision medicine aims to avoid overtreatment and undertreatment by using biological markers in the patient’s DNA, blood or microbiome to match each patient with the right treatment at the right time, before children miss out on key stages in their development.

 Childhood: a critical window for intervention

-There is growing evidence that, for many people with Crohn’s disease or ulcerative colitis, inflammation begins long before symptoms appear.
+There is growing evidence that, for many people, particularly with Crohn’s disease, inflammation begins long before symptoms appear.
 This preclinical phase may represent a powerful window of opportunity, especially in children.

 “If we can identify the earliest biological signs of disease,” Dr. Griffiths says, “there is real potential not just to treat IBD earlier, but to alter the disease course altogether.”

-For children diagnosed young, precision medicine could help prevent repeated flares, reduce hospitalizations, and avoid irreversible bowel damage.
-In the future, it may even make prevention possible for children at highest risk, such as siblings or first degree relatives of people with IBD.
+For children diagnosed young, precision medicine guiding optimal choice of treatment could help prevent repeated flares, reduce hospitalizations, and avoid irreversible bowel damage.
+In the future, it may even make prevention possible for children at highest risk, such as siblings or offspring of people with IBD.

 A message of hope for families